RichardBradley/casio-cfx-9800g/cfx-9800g-emulator/README.md

 First, download sablecc.

-Write the grammar file -- see sablecc/casio-cfx-9800g.sablecc See qq for sablecc docs
+Write the grammar file -- see sablecc/casio-cfx-9800g.sablecc See http://sablecc.org/ for sablecc docs

 Use SableCC to generate a parser from the grammar file:
     java -jar lib/sablecc-3.7/lib/sablecc.jar -d src src/sablecc/casio-cfx-9800g.sablecc